arcus/Arcus_Labs_Orientation/arcus_orientation.md

 * What the Arcus Lab includes
 * What to expect when working with Arcus
 * Links to how to perform the data science DIY you'll need to do
+* Links to understand how to work with our librarians for your data contribution

 This training module will be useful for you whether you already have an Arcus Lab as part of an Arcus Scientific Project or you're just getting to know what the various Arcus tools are.